 Clients have described Sarah as a manager with great attention to detail and a steadfast approach.
-Sarah excels in interpreting corporate culture, analyzing areas where there could be efficiencies, and frequently partners with senior leaders to problem solve in matters of accounting and organizational development.
-Sarah has a Master of Arts in Arts Management from George Mason University, and a Bachelor’s of Music in Voice Performance.
+Sarah excels in interpreting corporate culture and frequently partners with senior leaders to problem solve in matters of accounting and organizational development.
+Sarah earned a Master of Arts in Arts Management from George Mason University and a Bachelor’s of Music in Voice Performance.

-Mr. Kamenitzer has over forty years of professional experience in accounting as well as financial and executive management.
-He has taught at the graduate and undergraduate level of 7 U.S., 4 Chinese and 3 South Korean post-secondary institutions, with coursework focused on accounting, business law, business statistics, collective bargaining, budgeting and planning for educational leaders and arts management.
+Professor Kamenitzer has over fifty years of professional experience in accounting as well as financial, governance, and executive management.
+He has taught at the graduate and undergraduate level of 7 U.S., 4 Chinese, and 3 South Korean post-secondary institutions, with coursework, focused on accounting, business law, business statistics, collective bargaining, governance, budgeting, and planning for educational leaders and arts management.
 He has also run workshops for artists and artist managers in Swaziland, Africa as Cultural Envoy with the U.S. State Department.
 He was the Founder of The Board Member Institute at George Mason University.
 He was the 2014 recipient of the prestigious Jinx Hazel Award from Arts Fairfax for major contributions to the arts in Fairfax County, Virginia.

-Richard was the Director of the Arts Management Program at George Mason University for almost ten years, and was bestowed with “EMERITUS” status by the Board of Visitors of the University.
+Richard was the Director of the Arts Management Program at George Mason University for almost ten years and was bestowed with “EMERITUS” status by the Board of Visitors of the University.
 He has served on many arts-related boards, social service, youth, and private foundation boards, including the Washington Stage Guild, Arts Council of Fairfax County, Hamiltonian Artists, illume productions, inc., The First Alliance Foundation, the United Way of Passaic Valley, the International Youth Peace Forum, and the Association of Arts Administration Educators.
 He has also created eight not-for-profit organizations, gaining tax-exempt status for each.
 Richard holds a Bachelor’s degree in accounting, an MBA in quantitative analysis and a law degree, and has completed post-graduate work in higher education administration.

 William F. Reeder

-William Reeder has enjoyed a 30-year career in education, management, philanthropic administration and the arts.
-A frequent advisor to non-profits with emphasis on board development, planning and fundraising, Bill is recognized for his strategic planning, management and fundraising technical skills.
-In June 2015, Bill retired as the founding Dean of the College of Visual and Performing Arts at George Mason University, where he managed nine academic programs and served as CEO of two regional performing arts centers.
-He is a tenured Professor of Arts Management, a Virginia Eminent Scholar, and the Heritage Chair for Cultural Criticism.
+After 14 years, Bill retired as the founding Dean of the College of Visual and Performing Arts at George Mason University, where he managed nine academic programs and served as CEO of two regional performing arts centers.
+At Mason, Bill was a tenured Professor of Arts Management, a Virginia Eminent Scholar, and the Heritage Chair for Cultural Criticism.